shacron/sled/README.md

 * Port an OS to sled.
 Until there's an MMU or MPU it's not likely to go well for big OSs, but if you have something smaller, bring it.
 * Build with different toolchains.
 Plugging in GCC should be pretty straightforward with few changes.
 Ideally this should be supported in __sledKit__ and just work here.
 Got other toolchains?

-All code contributions (excluding properly licensed ports) must include a copyright assignment to The Sled Project.
+Original code contributions must include a copyright assignment to The Sled Project as MIT-licensed.
 The author may include an additional copyright notice crediting themselves.
+Imported code should have a permissive license.

 ## License